Rana dynasty

-The Rana dynasty descended from the Kunwar family, a nobility of the Gorkha Kingdom.
-Due to the marital lineages with the politically reigning Thapa dynasty (of Mukhtiyar Bhimsen Thapa) from early 19th century, Ranas gained entry to central Darbar politics.
-Ranas were also linked to a minor faction of the Pande dynasty of Gorkha through the Thapa dynasty.
+The Rana dynasty were descended from the Kunwar family, a nobility of the Gorkha Kingdom.
+Due to their marital lineages with the politically reigning Thapa dynasty (of Mukhtiyar Bhimsen Thapa) from the early 19th century, the Ranas gained entry to central Darbar politics.
+The Ranas were also linked to a minor faction of the Pande dynasty of Gorkha through the Thapa dynasty.